trulsedv/grid_frequency_analysis/README.md

-# Grid frequency analysis (Fingrid, 2015–2025)
+# Grid frequency analysis (2015–2025)

-## Summary (purpose + conclusion)
+## Summary
-This project tests why 2025 has fewer minutes outside the 49.9–50.1 Hz band.
+This project investigate why 2025 has fewer minutes outside the 49.9–50.1 Hz band.

-Conclusion from the final decomposition result:
+Conclusion from the final figure:
 - Most of the reduction is explained by damping in **high-period (balancing)** oscillations.
 - A significant part is also explained by damping in **low-period (frequency-control)** oscillations.